Ecosystem

 Ecosystems are, therefore, mandatory in keeping life on earth.
 They offer very important services like food, water, oxygen, and raw materials production.
 They control the climate, reuse nutrients, and protect biodiversity.
 Healthy, diverse ecosystems ensure survival.

-The ecosystem is divided into two main components
+The ecosystem has two related components mentioned below:

 All living organisms that coexist, interrelate, and interact with one another, as well as the abiotic factors of the ecosystem, are termed the biotic components.
 Those can be producers, consumers, and decomposers.
 All of these contribute to balancing the ecosystem.